-Nursing home abuse is one of many types of elder abuse, which is an ever-growing crime that affects our most vulnerable adult populations.
+Nursing home abuse is one of many types of elder abuse, an ever-growing crime affecting our most vulnerable adult populations.

-Certain forms are obvious, but many cases are subtle and go unreported.
+Certain forms are apparent, but many cases are subtle and go unreported.
 Injuries stemming from falls at the nursing home or situations like strangulation from a malfunctioning bed are examples too.

 It is necessary to report incidences, as doing so can sometimes make the difference between life and death for the elderly resident.

-The state of Georgia has several laws in place outlawing elder abuse to ensure that our senior population is protected.
+Georgia has several laws in place to outlaw elder abuse to ensure that our senior population is protected.

 O.C.G.A.
 Elder Abuse

 The Official Code of Georgia Annotated or O.C.G.A. is the compendium of all laws in Georgia.
-Under O.C.G.A. are numerous laws regarding elder abuse.
+Under O.C.G.A. are numerous laws regarding senior citizen abuse.

 Elder Abuse Laws